james/london-decom-membership/README.md

 user.save!
 ```

+### Codes

+For members to be able to buy tickets using their accounts, membership codes need to be imported into Eventbrite, and assigned as access tokens to a hidden ticket.

+* Make sure you have set up a ticket type for the event in Eventbrite, and ensure 'Hide this ticket type' is checked for it.
+This is to ensure that non-members cannot buy this ticket.
+* It is possible to have multiple tickets that are hidden in this way.
+* Log into the membership app with an admin account, and go to the admin 'Membership Codes' page.
+* Ensure you have enough membership codes generated for your need.
+Be generous (if you have 1,000 people, maybe generate 1,500 codes).
+This is to ensure we don't run out of access tokens.
+If not, 'Pre generate some more membership codes'
+* Download the CSV file on that page.
+* Go to "Manage" for your Eventbrite event.
+Go to "Invite & Promote" then "Discount & Access Codes".
+* Click "New Code" > "This event only" > "Coded access to hidden tickets" > Choose the ticket or tickets you want to be made available to members > Choose "CSV list of codes", and upload the CSV file you downloaded previously.
+* From "Uses", choose "Limited To", and then input the number of tickets you want each member to be allowed to buy.
+Our current plan is to allow 2 tickets per member.
+* Click "Continue" > "Save & Finish" > Done!

 ## Contributing

 I would be ecstatic if some other people contributed some code.
 Please do so by forking this repository, making your changes there, and then making a Github Pull Request.